About the Constitution Annotated

-The images featured on the homepage include the following: Scene at the Signing of the Constitution of the United States, by Howard Chandler Christy (1873-1952), oil on canvas, 1940 (carousel feature 1 of 3); Supreme Court Guard, by Harris & Ewing, photograph, 1936 (carousel feature 2 of 3); First Page of the Constitution of the United States of America, by National Archives, high resolution PDF, 1787 (carousel feature 3 of 3); Interior of the U.S. Supreme Court, Washington, D.C., by Carol M. Highsmith (1946-), photograph, created between 1980 and 2006 (left module); Library of Congress, Thomas Jefferson Memorial Building, by Library of Congress, photograph, 2019; Constitution of the United States (First Page), by National Archives, high resolution PDF, 1787.
+The images featured on the homepage are: Scene at the Signing of the Constitution of the United States, by Howard Chandler Christy (1873-1952), oil on canvas, 1940 (carousel feature 1 of 3); Supreme Court Guard, by Harris & Ewing, photograph, 1936 (carousel feature 2 of 3); First Page of the Constitution of the United States of America, by National Archives, high resolution PDF, 1787 (carousel feature 3 of 3); Interior of the U.S. Supreme Court, Washington, D.C., by Carol M. Highsmith (1946-), photograph, created between 1980 and 2006 (left module); Library of Congress, Thomas Jefferson Memorial Building, by Library of Congress, photograph, 2019 (middle module); Constitution of the United States (First Page), by National Archives, high resolution PDF, 1787 (right module).

-If you have questions about the Constitution Annotated, please Ask a Librarian.
+If you have questions about the Constitution Annotated, please Ask a Law Librarian.